Balaji-Sri-Ram/BYOD/README.md

 - **Activity Tracking**: The system tracks device activity and shows online/offline status in real-time.
 - **Security Page**: Includes options for administrators to implement or review security policies.

-> Note: Real-time status updates are handled using JavaScript and PHP (via AJAX or timed heartbeats), and device data is stored and managed using MySQL.

 ## 🛠️ Technologies Used